 We found 8 neurologists who accept Humana Platinum 500/HMO Premier near New Lenox, IL.

-Dr. David Ritacco works as a pediatric neurologist.
-He is especially interested in neurological disorders.
-He is professionally affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
-Dr. Ritacco studied medicine at the University of Chicago, Pritzker School of Medicine.
-For his professional training, Dr. Ritacco completed residency programs at the University of Chicago Medical Center and Advocate Christ Medical Center, Oak Lawn.
-Blue Cross/Blue Shield, Coventry, and Aetna are among the insurance carriers that Dr. Ritacco takes.
-New patients are welcome to contact Dr. Ritacco's office for an appointment.
+Dr. David Ritacco is a pediatric neurologist in Chicago, IL and New Lenox, IL.
+Clinical interests for Dr. Ritacco include neurological disorders.
+Dr. Ritacco's professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
+Blue Cross/Blue Shield, Coventry, and Aetna are among the insurance carriers that Dr. Ritacco honors.
+New patients are welcome to contact his office for an appointment.
+Dr. Ritacco graduated from the University of Chicago, Pritzker School of Medicine.
+For his residency, Dr. Ritacco trained at the University of Chicago Medical Center and Advocate Christ Medical Center, Oak Lawn.

 Clinical interests: Encephalopathy, Neurological Disorders